Michel Houellebecq: Views on politics and religion

-He has also been critical of attempts to legalise euthanasia in France and Europe, writing in April 2021 in Le Figaro that: [W]hen a country — a society, a civilisation — gets to the point of legalising euthanasia, it loses in my eyes all right to respect.
-It becomes henceforth not only legitimate, but desirable, to destroy it; so that something else — another country, another society, another civilisation — might have a chance to arise.Houellebecq has been accused of putting on polemical stunts for the media.
-In particular, the author's statements in interviews and from his novels have led to accusations of his being anti-Islamic.
 In 2002, during an interview about his book Platform published in the literary magazine Lire, Houellebecq remarked:

 Islam is a dangerous religion, and has been from the moment it appeared.
 Fortunately, it is doomed.
 On one hand, because God does not exist, and even if someone is an idiot, he will eventually realize that.
 In the long run, the truth will triumph.
 On the other hand, Islam is undermined from the inside by capitalism.
 We can only hope that it will triumph rapidly.
 Materialism is a lesser evil.
 Its values are contemptible, but nevertheless less destructive, less cruel than those of Islam.

-He faced trial on charges of racial hatred after calling Islam "the dumbest religion" ("la religion la plus con") in the same interview.
+He faced trial on charges of racial hatred after calling Islam "the dumbest religion" ("la religion la plus con") in the same 2002 interview.
 He told a court in Paris that his words had been twisted, saying: "I have never displayed the least contempt for Muslims [but] I have as much contempt as ever for Islam."
 The court acquitted him.
 He was sued by a civil-rights group for hate speech and won on the grounds of freedom of expression.
-Houellebecq extended his critique to monotheistic religions in general:

-The fundamental monotheistic texts preach neither peace nor love nor tolerance.
-From the start, they were texts of hatred.
+Houellebecq extended his critique to monotheistic religions in general: "The fundamental monotheistic texts preach neither peace nor love nor tolerance.
+From the start, they were texts of hatred."
+In what he has said will be his last novel, Aneantir, Houellebecq has seemingly softened his view on Christianity, though by no means seems to be a convert.